junxu-ai/LLM_fairness/README.md

 ## Sources of Bias in LLMs
 - Data and Training Bias: LLMs are trained on vast datasets that may contain historical biases, leading to biased model outputs.
 These biases can manifest in various forms, such as gender, race, and age discrimination.
-- Model Architecture and Design: The design of LLMs can inherently favor certain types of data or interactions, which may not be representative of all user groups.
+- Model Architecture and Design Bias: The design of LLMs can inherently favor certain types of data or interactions, which may not be representative of all user groups.
 - Use Case Specific Bias: Different applications of LLMs, such as text classification or information retrieval, can introduce unique biases based on how the models are used and the context in which they operate.

 ## Assessing Fairness in LLMs